Facebook Twitter Instagram

 The Changing of the Guard is a ceremony in which the Old Guard in charge of the security of Buckingham Palace is relieved of their duties by the New Guard.
 This spectacular parade is a free event that takes place in the morning and is one of London’s most important and famous tourist attractions.

 During the Changing of the Guard, you will see regiments of guards on horseback and on foot guards.
 They will be wearing the traditional red robes and the famous bearskin hats.
-The military musical band performs alongside the ceremony of the Changing of the Guard.
-They play both military music and more contemporary hits – which often surprises visitors, when they play songs that you wouldn’t expect!
+The military musical band performs alongside the Changing of the Guard ceremony.
+They play both military music and more contemporary hits – which often surprises visitors when they play songs you wouldn’t expect!

 Contents hide